Ibrahim-Ola/Ibrahim-Ola/README.md

 ## About Me

 My name is Ibrahim Alabi.
 I hold a PhD in Computing with a Data Science specialization.
 I am an experienced data scientist with a profound passion for data-driven problem-solving.
-My expertise is in building end-to-end Machine Learning pipelines for solving real-life problems .
+My expertise is in building end-to-end Machine Learning pipelines for solving real-life problems.

 ## Research Interest